SmarDex-Ecosystem/usdn-contracts/src/oracleMiddleware/chainlinkDataStream/externalLibraries/README.md

  - `@chainlink/contracts/src/v0.8/libraries/Common.sol` - adapted to use `pragma solidity 0.8.20;`
  - `@chainlink/contracts/src/v0.8/llo-feeds/interfaces/IRewardManager.sol` - adapted to use `pragma solidity 0.8.20;`
  - `@chainlink/contracts/src/v0.8/llo-feeds/interfaces/IVerifierFeeManager.sol` - adapted to use `pragma solidity 0.8.20;`

+## Licenses

+All the original libraries are licensed under the MIT license so we can re-license them under BUSL-1.1.